How Much Does Limestone Flooring Cost in 2025?

 Slate flooring installation costs can increase if the project includes intricate design or custom cuts to fit the tile properly.

-Limestone flooring costs can vary from $750 to $3,500 for a 350-square-foot project, depending on which type of limestone you choose.
-Mosaic limestone floor is the most expensive because of its intricate design, while honed limestone runs the least expensive.
-The more work the finish needs increases the costs.
+Limestone flooring costs can range from $4,000 to $10,000 for a 400-square-foot project, depending on which type of limestone you choose.
+Mosaic limestone floors are the most expensive due to their intricate design, while honed limestone is the least costly—the more work the finish needs, the higher the costs.

 Honed Limestone

-Honed limestone costs around $3 to $6 per square foot and has been sanded for a flat matte finish.
+Honed limestone costs $6 to $12 per square foot and has been sanded to achieve a flat, matte finish.
 Honed limestone can have sharp edges, a non-reflective finish, and a softer feel.

-Honed limestone can also stain and mask etches better than a polished finish and isn’t slippery, so it works well in various places.
-It can work for interior floors, interior walls, countertops, backsplashes, and shower walls.
-Keep in mind that the cost of limestone countertops is about $1,000 to $5,000.
+Honed limestone can also stain and mask etches better than a polished finish, and it isn’t slippery, making it suitable for various applications.
+It can be used for interior floors, walls, countertops, backsplashes, and shower walls.
+Keep in mind that the cost of limestone countertops ranges from $1,000 to $5,000.

 Brushed Limestone

-Brushed limestone can cost between $7 and $9 per square foot.
-It’s called brushed limestone because it’s created using a wire brush or steel comb on the stone to add texture to the stone and enhance its color.
-Brushed limestone offers a smoother finish than tumbled and a more rustic feel than a honed finish.
+Brushed limestone can cost between $6 and $12 per square foot.
+It’s created using a wire brush or steel comb on the stone to add texture and enhance its color.
+Brushed limestone offers a smoother finish than tumbled and a more rustic feel than honed.

 Polished Limestone